0x20/gatekeeper/README.md

 ## Context

 Gatekeeper is a raspberry pi (hostname `zuul`) that is responsible for opening the front gate for guest and members.
-The pi is used to control the gate remote control and uses a Sim800 module to receive calls
+The pi is used to control the gate remote control and uses a Sim800 module to receive calls.

 ## Usage